 The Henry Luce Foundation has awarded the university a Clare Boothe Luce Research Scholar Award.
 The grant will support research by undergraduate women in math, computer science, physics, and robotics engineering and will fund up to eight research scholars annually over a three-year period.

 According to CUR, the definition of undergraduate research is an inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline.
-WPI is a proud gold sponsor of the 2017 NCUR Conference.
-We are also pleased to announce that Natalie Wellen's MQP research on financial regulation has been selected for the 21st Posters on the Hill event in April in Washington, DC.
+Visit the CUR website to learn more about the organization.